morinlab/lymphopedia/Home.md

 ### Tiers

 **Tier 2** - Any gene described as significantly or recurrently mutated in one or more types of B-cell lymphoma is initially assigned to Tier 2 for that entity.
 The study describing the mutation of that gene in a particular entity is considered the originating study.

 **Tier 1** - Genes can transition to Tier 1 only after additional studies have demonstrated the recurrence of mutations in the same entity.

 **Tier 3** - Tier 3 is reserved for genes that were once nominated as a driver but have since been retired due to a lack of support in the original study nominating them.

+For more details, visit (this page)(Supplemental_Methods_and_Results)

 ## Other resources available for each gene